anshitabaid/races/README.md

-Please create a python virtual environment with the listed requirements.
+Please create a python3 virtual environment with the listed requirements.